polytypic/Recalled/Docs/Tutorial.md

 subsequent runs, assuming nothing has changed, the `lastWriteTimeUtc` of the `fileListPath` file would be computed and then the `fileList` would be read from disk.
-Then the `lastWriteTimeUtc` computations for the individual files would be run.
+Then the `lastWriteTimeUtc` computations for the individual files would be run one at a time.
 Everything else would simply be recreated based on the logged data.

 Here are a couple of questions that the astute reader should have no trouble
 answering: